linagora/linshare/documentation/EN/epics/workgroups/story-3-user-search-files-folders-by-name-inside-a-workgroup.md

 #### Description

 **UC1.
-Seaarch files or folders inside a workgroup**
+Search files or folders inside a workgroup**

 - After logged-in successfully to LinShare, i go to Shared Space and see the list of workgroups.
 - I click on a workgroup and see the list of files/folders inside.
-- I can see field "Search files and folders" on top right of screen and click on icon setting next to this field
+- I can see field "Search by name" on top right of screen and click on icon setting next to this field
-- A popup will be displayed (Screen1) and i can see the list of search criteria including:
+- The popup Advanced Search settings will be displayed (Screen1) and i can see the list of search criteria including:
-    - Type: a dropdown list including options: Any types/ Files/Folders
+    - Type: includes three checkboxes Files/Folders/Revisions and be ticked by default. and a drop-down list with the options: Any types/ Images/Documents/PDFs/Spreadsheets/Presentations/Audio/Video/Other.
-    - Size: i can custom the range of size
+    - Size: i can custom the range of size with a tooltip : only applied for file and revision
-    - Creation date: I can custom creation date range
+    - Creation date: I can custom creation date.
     - Modification date: I can custom modification date range
-    - File/folder's Owner: When i input some character of name or email, system will display a suggestion list that allow me to pick.
+    - File/folder's Author: When i input some character of name or email, system will display a suggestion list that allow me to pick.
 I can input multiple owners in this field.
-- After choosing search critetia, i input characters on the field " Search files and folders"
+- After choosing search critetia, i input characters on the field " Search by name"
 - The system will search files and folders name  inside that workgroup and display search result instantly in the list below (Screen 2)
 - The result will include not only files/folders at first level of the workgroup but also files/folder at child levels of folders inside the workgroup.

 **UC2.
-Seaarch files or folders inside a folder**
+Search files or folders inside a folder**

 - After logg-in successfully to LinShare, i go to Shared Space
 - I click on a workgroup and go to a folder inside that workgroup
-- On the top right of screen i see the field "Search files and folders" and click on icon setting next to this field.
+- On the top right of screen i see the field "Search by name" and click on icon setting next to this field.
-- - A popup will be displayed (Screen 3) and i can see the list of search criteria including:
+- A popup Advanced Search Settings will be displayed (Screen 3) and i can see the list of search criteria including:
-    - Type: a dropdown list including options: Any types/ Files/Folders
+    - Type: includes three checkboxes Files/Folders/Revisions and be ticked by default. and a drop-down list with the options: Any types/ Images/Documents/PDFs/Spreadsheets/Presentations
-    - Size: i can custom the range of size
+    - Size: i can custom the range of size with a tooltip : only applied for file and revision
     - Creation date: I can custom creation date range
     - Modification date: I can custom modification date range
-    - File/folder's Owner: When i input some character of name or email, system will display a suggestion list that allow me to pick.
+    - File/folder's Author: When i input some character of name or email, system will display a suggestion list that allow me to pick.
 I can input multiple owners in this field.
-    - A checkbox: Only search inside of [current folder's name]: The checkbox is ticked by defautl.
+    - A checkbox Seach in the whole workgroup: The checkbox is ticked by defautl.
 - After choosing search critetia, i input characters on the field " Search files and folders"
-- If the checkbox Only search inside of [current folder's name] is ticked, the system will only search file/folders inside current folder, including child folders of current folder.
+- If the checkbox  Seach in the whole workgroup is unticked, the system will only search file/folders inside current folder, including child folders of current folder.
 - If the checkbox is not ticked, the system will search files/folders inside the containing workgroup, including child folders of the workgroup.

 #### Postconditions